 We're Here to Serve You

-†$250 per credit applies to the Active Duty Service Member Grant at the undergraduate level.
+†$250 per credit applies to the Liberty Grant at the undergraduate level.
 Active duty master's degree students may qualify for a reduced rate of $350 per credit.
-Veteran Grant recipients receive a reduced tuition rate of $450 per credit at the undergraduate level.
+Patriot Grant recipients receive a reduced tuition rate of $450 per credit at the undergraduate level.
 The cost per credit at the master’s level is $665-$740.
 The reduced cost per credit at the Doctoral level is $920.

 Turn Your Military Experience Into Credit

 Talk to an Enrollment Services Advisor about maximizing credits from your Joint Services Transcript (JST).Learn More